catabazic/AdvancedProgramming2023/Laboratorul 1/Bonus lab1/readme.md

 --------------
 - [x] Create the adjacency matrix A of a cycle graph Cn and compute the powers A2, A3, ....
 An.
 Give an interpretation of the result.
+(partea a doua a bonusului e in alt folder)